tesserae/apitess/mkdocs-site/docs/details/cached-results.md

 Additionally, items retrieved more often from cache are more likely to remain in cache.

+The current policy for Tesserae's official deployment of the TIS-API is to automatically delete cached search results after one year of not being retrieved, though server maintenance may cause cache deletion earlier than that.

 ## Problems with Results as Resource

 Although it is also possible to directly query for the results using the [`/parallels/<uuid>/`](../endpoints/parallels-uuid.md) endpoint, this is discouraged.
 Because results are occasionally purged, they may no longer exist as resources.
 As a result, it is possible to receive a 404 error for results obtained in the past.
 For this reason, it is recommended that API users re-submit Tesserae searches.
 If the results are still in cache, the redirect response will come almost immediately; otherwise, the redirect response will come after the results are computed.
 In either case, the URL provided for the redirect is guaranteed to contain the search results.